hyosung11/Launch-School/Courses/journal.md

    * I referee two games today, one in the afternoon and one in the evening.

 11:40 Working on wording for variable scope answers.

+## 20211020 수요일

+10:47 Aric Dershem's birthday.
+I'm tired today.
+Getting diagnosis and treatment on my hamstring today should help.

+11:06 Getting kind of bored with studying, but I need to practice problems with time restrictions.